Unbiased and Consistent Nested Sampling via Sequential Monte Carlo: Acknowledgements

 \if0\blind { {

-\section{ACKNOWLEDGEMENTS}
+\section{Acknowledgements}

 } This work has been supported by the Australian Research Council Centre of Excellence for Mathematical \& Statistical Frontiers (ACEMS), under grant number CE140100049.
-Christopher Drovandi is also supported by the Discovery Program of the Australian Research Council.
-We thank Michael Betancourt, Brandon Brewer, and Zdravko Botev for correspondence and discussions related to NS.
-We also extend a special thanks to Christian Robert, whose many blog posts on NS helped influence this work, and played a large part in inspiring it. } \fi
+Leah South is supported by a Discovery Early Career Researcher Award from the Australian Research Council (DE240101190).
+Christopher Drovandi is supported by the Discovery Program of the Australian Research Council (DP200102101).
+Adam Johansen acknowledges support from the United Kingdom Engineering and Physical Sciences Research Council (EPSRC; grants EP/R034710/1 and EP/T004134/1) and from United Kingdom Research and Innovation (UKRI) via grant number EP/Y014650/1, as part of the ERC Synergy project OCEAN.
+Computing resources and services used in this work were provided by HPC and Research Support Group, Queensland University of Technology, Brisbane, Australia.
+We thank Michael Betancourt, Brendon Brewer, and Zdravko Botev for correspondence and discussions related to NS.
+We also extend a special thanks to Christian Robert, whose many blog posts on NS helped influence this work, and played a large part in inspiring it. } \else \fi